Navigation: Commands and Procedures > GUI Features >

 |•||When an error occurs during a build, Visual Build can open the Script Editor or Step Properties dialog to pinpoint the cause of error.
 This is accomplished by choosing Go | Last Error on the menu bar.|

 Note: This feature may not work reliably for script engines that do not fully support Windows Active Scripting.
 VBScript and Jscript work properly, but the PerlScript, Python, and RubyScript engines do not provide full error information.

 |•||You can quickly navigate between the output for a step in the Output pane and the related step in a Step pane (and vice versa) via the Go To | Step Output menu item.|

 |•||Visual Build provides an easy to way navigate from a compiler error or filename listed in the build output to the associated source code file by selecting the filename or line containing the compiler error, and choosing an item from the View | Shell menu to open the file in the configured viewer, its associated application, or a folder in Windows Explorer.
 When a filename and line number is displayed in the Output pane in the format C:\Path\To\Filename.ext(999) : optional error description, and if the configured viewer application supports a command-line flag for opening a file at a specific line number, the file will be opened in the viewer at the specified line number.
 See the General options dialog topic for details on configuring a supported viewer.|

-A filename or folder in any step or macro property can also be quickly opened in a viewer, launched in its associated application, or opened in Explorer (if a filename is selected, its containing folder will be opened) by clicking the Shell button on the Step or Macro properties dialogs or by right-clicking in the Output or Step panes and choosing one of the drop-down choices (in the Step pane, click Shell on the menu, and it works only for actions whose default property is a filename or folder).
+A filename or folder in any step or macro property can also be quickly opened in a viewer, launched in its associated application, opened in Explorer (if a filename is selected, its containing folder will be opened), or opened in a Command Prompt by clicking the Shell button on the Step or Macro properties dialogs or by right-clicking in the Output or Step panes and choosing one of the drop-down choices (in a Step pane, click Shell on the menu for actions whose default property is a filename or folder).